Additivemenu/spoonlee1/Udemy/NestJs/C12/readme.md

 most of time, we do unit test on service.
 Unit testing on controller is too easy!

-:bangbang: ​When setting up test module, Jest might not understand the root path alias, you need to config it
+> :bangbang: ​When setting up test module, Jest might not understand the root path alias, you need to config it

+for integration(e2e) test, we would like to seperate dev and test env, and we would also like to config app in app.module, to fit the environment